Elly Beinhorn: Bernd Rosemeyer

-On 29 September 1935 Elly attended the Czechoslovakian Grand Prix, in Brno, Czechoslovakia, at the invitation of Auto Union (she was in the country on a lecture tour).
+On 29 September 1935, Elly attended the Czechoslovakian Grand Prix, in Brno, Czechoslovakia, at the invitation of Auto Union (she was in the country on a lecture tour).
 She congratulated the winner, Bernd Rosemeyer, who seemed smitten with her.
 They were married on 13 July 1936.
 A celebrity couple – an adventurous aviator and the fearless racing driver – they were the toast of Nazi Germany.
 Bernd later became a member of the SS.

 They had a son, Bernd Jr., in November 1937.
-Ten weeks after his birth his father was killed while attempting a speed record in his Auto Union Streamliner.
+Ten weeks after his birth, his father was killed while attempting a speed record in his Auto Union Streamliner.
 As a national hero he was mourned by much of Germany.
 Elly received condolences from prominent Nazis, including Adolf Hitler, but requested a simple, non-political funeral ceremony.
 These wishes were ignored and several Nazis gave speeches at the graveside.
-Some accounts suggest that Elly walked off in protest at the Nazis claiming Bernd as their own and taking over what was a personal occasion.
+Some accounts suggest that Elly "threatened to walk out of the self-serving funeral orations being proposed".

 Second marriage and post-war life

 Woman in Helsinki 1952 Summer Olympics.
-The plane in the background is Elly Beinhorn's Piper J-3C-65 Cub with designation HB-OAM and description of the photo says that it is most likely herself.
+The plane in the background is Elly Beinhorn's Piper J-3C-65 Cub with the designation HB-OAM, and the description of the photo indicates that it is most likely her.

-In 1941 Elly married Dr. Karl Wittman and they had a daughter, Stephanie.
+In 1941, Elly married Dr. Karl Wittman and they had a daughter, Stephanie.

 After World War II she briefly took up gliding due to the ban on powered flight in Germany.
 She soon moved to Switzerland to continue flying planes.

 In 1979, at the age of 72, she surrendered her pilot's licence.

 Later years and death

 In her later years, Elly Beinhorn lived in Ottobrunn, Bavaria, near Munich.
-Her son, Dr. Bernd Rosemeyer, lives in the same area and has enjoyed a successful career as an orthopaedist.
-He married Countess Michaela von Castell-Ruedenhausen, who died 8 August 2011, and they have two children.
+Her son, Dr. Bernd Rosemeyer, lives in the same area and enjoyed a successful career as an orthopaedist.
+He married Countess Michaela von Castell-Ruedenhausen, who died 8 August 2011, and they had two children.

 Elly Beinhorn died on 28 November 2007, at the age of 100.